Manav250305/Classroom-Comfort-Detector/README.md

-Got it!
-Here’s the final combined README.md that includes both the software (R model) and the hardware (ESP32 with sensors and ThingSpeak) aspects of your SmartClassroom project:

-⸻

 # SmartClassroom Comfort Level Prediction

 This project analyzes real-time environmental data from smart classrooms to assess and predict comfort levels.
 It combines a hardware IoT setup (built with ESP32 and sensors) with a machine learning model in R that classifies the comfort level into four categories based on temperature, humidity, and air quality (CO₂).